divyamzzz/carbon-tracker/README.md

 ---

 Thank you for checking out **Carbon Tracker**!
 Let's work together to reduce our carbon footprint and make the world a greener place. 🌍

+---

+This README provides a comprehensive overview of the Carbon Tracker project, including features, tech stack, setup instructions, and more.